klarsen1/NBA_RANKINGS/readme.md

 ### Uncertainty

 As stated above, the model uses a deterministic approach to decide the winner.
 If the win-probability estimated by the logistic regression model exceeds 50% for a given team, that team is chosen as the winner.
 As a result, the model can be somewhat extreme in its predictions.
-For example, the model believes that Golden State will win almost every future game -- when in reality they'l' likely lose some unexpected games.
+For example, the model believes that Golden State will win almost every future game -- when in reality they'll' likely lose some unexpected games.
 Having a better sense of uncertainty would could create more realistic win rate predictions for tail teams.